Cold Sore Basics

 The best way to keep cold sores from appearing is to boost the immune system.
 The immune system is what keeps the virus dormant, and whenever the immune system is weak, that is when cold sores are most likely to appear.
 Maintaining a healthy diet, getting plenty of sleep, regular exercise and stress management are all ways of keeping a healthy, balanced immune system.

 Extreme conditions outdoors, like excessive heat or cold, can trigger a cold sore outbreak.
 Did you know that ultraviolet rays from the sun can repress the immune system?
 When outside, use sun block and sunblock-containing lip balm.
+Open the next accordion item to learn more from our cold sore FAQ about cold sores and how to treat them effectively.

 What Triggers A Cold Sore Outbreak?